-A bed of your favorite lettuce is studded with fresh tomatoes, and topped with a juicy piece of grilled chicken or (even more commonly up North) steak and a heaping helping of crispy french fries.
+A bed of your favorite lettuce is studded with fresh tomatoes, and topped with a juicy piece of grilled chicken or (even more commonly up North) steak (it’s a great way to use up any grilled leftovers too!) and a heaping helping of crispy french fries.
 Sprinkled with cheeses and drizzled with dressing, it’s a complete meal in a bowl.
 Whether you’re looking for a reminder of a hometown favorite, or wanting to branch out and add a little bit of comfort to an otherwise healthy dish– the Pittsburgh Salad has it all.

 A hearty salad that originated in Pittsburgh, it's unique spin on the leafy dish features grilled chicken or steak and a heaping helping of crispy French fries.

 - grilled chicken breast, or steak